FAIRmat-NFDI/nomad-docs/howto/develop/contrib.md

 These plugins are tied to the main project's source code via dependencies.

 To contribute to these plugins, use the respective GitHub projects.
-See also the list of [parsers](../../reference/parsers.md) and the list of [built-in plugins](../../reference/plugins.md).
+See also the list of [built-in plugins](../../reference/plugins.md).
 The same rules apply there.

 ```shell
 git checkout something-with-changes